 Spring Clean Your Makeup Bag , 0 Comments

-Before we can truly welcome spring, we must at least go through the motions of spring cleaning.
-We drag our feet when it comes to thinning out bed linens, flipping mattresses, and dusting off ceiling fan blades, but one task we at Sally B’s look forward to every year is cleaning out our makeup bags.
-It may not be a traditional spring cleaning task, but it is a necessary one for our skins’ health.
-Plus, when it’s all said and done, it gives us reason to go shopping and there’s nothing we love shopping for more than makeup!
+Spring Cleaning is a familiar ritual to many of us while transitioning from Winter into Spring.
+We may drag our feet when it comes to thinning out bed linens, flipping mattresses, and dusting off ceiling fan blades.
+Yet, one task we at Sally B’s look forward to every year is cleaning out our makeup bags.
+It may not be a traditional spring cleaning endeavor, but it is a necessary one for our skin's health.
+Plus, when it’s all said and done, it gives us reason to go shopping, and there’s nothing we love buying more than makeup!

-We hope the exhilaration of successfully completing this fun spring cleaning task will keep the momentum going through the rest of your list, though we realize vacuuming under the bed might not be nearly as fun as auditioning a new foundation shade.
+We hope the exhilaration of completing this fun spring cleaning task will keep the momentum going through the rest of your list, though we realize vacuuming under the bed might not be near as fun as auditioning a new foundation shade.

 *According the EPA, cosmetics and nail polish are considered household hazardous waste.
 Instead of throwing your products in the trash or sending them down the drain, collect them and take them to your local Household Hazardous Waste collection spot.
 Find one here: www.earth911.com.